Ophiocordyceps sinensis: Economics

 In rural Tibet, yartsa gunbu has become the most important source of cash income.
 The fungi contributed 40% of the annual cash income to local households and 8.5% to the GDP in 2004.
 Prices have increased continuously, especially since the late 1990s.
 In 2008, one kilogram traded for US$3,000 (lowest quality) to over US$18,000 (best quality, largest larvae).
 The annual production on the Tibetan Plateau was estimated in 2009 at 80–175 tons.
 The Himalayan Ophiocordyceps production might not exceed a few tons.

-In 2004 the value of a kilogram of caterpillars was estimated at 30,000 to 60,000 Nepali rupees in Nepal, and about Rs 100,000 in India.
-In 2011, the value of a kilogram of caterpillars was estimated at 350,000 to 450,000 Nepali rupees in Nepal.
-A 2012 BBC article indicated that in north Indian villages a single fungus was worth Rs 150 (about £2 or $3), which is more than the daily wage of a manual labourer.
-In 2012, a pound of top-quality yartsa had reached retail prices of $50,000.
+In 2004 the value of a kilogram of caterpillars was estimated at रु30,000–60,000 Nepali rupees in Nepal, and about ₹100,000 Indian rupees in India.
+In 2011, the estimated value in Nepal increased to रु350,000–450,000.
+A 2012 BBC article indicated that in north Indian villages, a single fungus was worth ₹150 (about £2 or $3), which was more than the daily wage of a manual labourer.
+In 2012, a pound of top-quality yartsa had reached retail prices of US$50,000.

 A shop in Lanzhou advertising Dōng chóng xià cǎo (冬虫夏草) among other local specialties.

 The price of Ophiocordyceps sinensis is reported to have increased dramatically on the Tibetan Plateau, about 900% between 1998 and 2008, an annual average of over 20% (after inflation).
 However, the value of large caterpillar fungus has increased more dramatically than small Cordyceps, regarded as lower quality.